-Beginning at a young age, De La Hoya had over two hundred amateur fights.
-The youngster lost just a handful on his way to claiming the 1989 National Golden Gloves Bantamweight Title.
+Beginning at a young age, Oscar De La Hoya had over two hundred amateur fights.
+The youngster lost just a handful of bouts before claiming the 1989 National Golden Gloves Bantamweight Title.

-In 1991, he was voted U.S Amateur boxer of the year.
-A year later he qualified for the 1992 Olympics in Barcelona.
+In 1991, he was U.S Amateur boxer of the year.
+A year later, he qualified for the 1992 Olympics in Barcelona.

-Duly returning to the U.S with the Gold medal around his neck and subsequently earning himself a nickname; ‘The Golden Boy’.
+De La Hoya duly returned to the U.S with the Gold medal around his neck and earned himself a nickname; ‘The Golden Boy.’

-Within two months, Oscar was lined up for his first professional contest.
+Within two months, Oscar had his first professional contest lined up.
 Wasting no energy, he knocked out Lamar Williams with only one minute forty-two seconds on the timekeeper’s clock.

 De La Hoya followed up his maiden victory with ten knockouts in his next eleven bouts.
 In just his 12th fight, most of them being at lightweight, he was offered the chance to drop down a weight and fight for his first world title.

 Unbeaten fighter Jimmy Bredahl stood in his way of destiny.
 Bredahl was making his second defense of the WBO super-featherweight title he’d claimed two years previously.